Introducing ClowdOps: The Agent Platform for Company Operations

 They can help write scripts, explain documentation, reason about architecture, generate Terraform examples, or summarize cloud concepts.

-But cloud operations needs more than a good answer in a blank chat window.
+But company operations needs more than a good answer in a blank chat window.

 Teams need: